Nonlinear semigroups built on generating families and their Lipschitz sets: Examples

-The examples rely on the theoretical results in the previous sections.
-Except for the description of the symmetric Lipschitz set in Theorem~\ref{thm:gexp:Lip}, we do not use results from the theory of partial differential equations.
+The main example of this second type are reaction-diffusion equations, where the operators $I(t)$ are neither convex nor monotone.
+Note that the results in Section~\ref{sec:construct} do not rely at all on these properties.
+The verification of condition~\eqref{eq:gen} becomes more complicated, but is possible by proving a suitable recursion formula for the iterated operators $I(2^{-n})^k$.

+The theory and the examples in this paper are independent of results from the established PDE theory.
 For a common approach to nonlinear parabolic equations we refer to~\cite{Lunardi1995}.
-There, short time existence is proved by a fixed-point argument.
-As long as the solution does not blow up, long time existence follows.
-In the semi-linear case, in general, linear growth and local Lipschitz continuity of the non-linearity excludes the possibility of a blow up in finite time.
-The approach in~\cite{Lunardi1995} relies strongly on a priori estimates in suitable function spaces.
-In contrast to that, we use stochastic representations for the generating family and It\^o calculus.
+There, short time existence is proved by a fixed-point argument, and, as long as the solution does not blow up, long time existence follows.
+In the semi-linear case, blow up in finite time is excluded, if the the non-linearity is locally Lipschitz continuous and does not grow faster than linear.
+While the approach in~\cite{Lunardi1995} relies strongly on a priori estimates in suitable function spaces, we use stochastic representations for the generating family $(I(t))_{t\geq 0}$ and It\^o calculus.